Timing

 Earn While You Learn!

-Participate in APPA programs to earn Continuing Education Units (CEUs) and Professional Development Hours (PDHs).
+Participate in group-live programs to earn IACET Continuing Education Units (CEUs), and Professional Development Hours (PDHs).

 Requirements for Successful Completion: In-Person

-- Partial credit cannot be given for partial attendance
+- No Partial Credit: Credit cannot be awarded for partial attendance.

-Continuing Education Units (CEUs): The American Public Power Association is accredited by the International Association for Continuing Education and Training (IACET) and is authorized to issue the IACET CEU.
-For information regarding certification status, attendance requirements and obtaining attendee transcripts, contact [email protected].
+Continuing Education Units (CEUs): The American Public Power Association is accredited by the International Accreditors for Continuing Education and Training (IACET) and offers IACET CEUs for its learning events that comply with the ANSI/IACET Continuing Education and Training Standard.
+IACET is recognized internationally as a standard development organization and accrediting body that promotes quality of continuing education and training.
+For information regarding certification status, attendance requirements and obtaining attendee transcripts, contact Academy@PublicPower.org.
 Verify our IACET Accreditation.

 Professional Development Hours (PDHs): The American Public Power Association’s educational practices are consistent with the criteria for awarding Professional Development Hours (PDHs) as established by the National Council of Examiners for Engineering and Surveying (NCEES).
 Course eligibility and number of PDHs may vary by state.